GuidoRial/apollo-ecommerce/README.md

 ## Todo

-2. useContext candidates
+1. useContext candidates
-4. Add LocalStorage
+2. Add LocalStorage
-5. Fix overflow on cartOverlay
+3. Fix overflow on cartOverlay
+4. Close cart if I click outside of it

 ## Functionality Requirements